Social Selling + LinkedIn

 Technology like this will eliminate having to search for content, keeps everything in one central location, and lets employees collaborate and contribute easily.

 LinkedIn Social Selling Tips

-There is a lot of LinkedIn social selling tips for salespeople as they are the typical leaders of social selling initiatives.
+There is a lot of LinkedIn social selling and profile optimization tips for salespeople, since they are the typical leaders of social selling initiatives.

 However, if your goal is getting employees of other departments involved–or you yourself want to better optimize your efforts–then the below tips will be helpful.

 Don’t let your LinkedIn just read like a resume

 LinkedIn was typically used as a professional profile to showcase employers your work history and basically be an online resume.

 While that can be an aspect to it, anyone who is currently employed and not actively searching for a job should tailor their profile as experts in their given field.
 Many times that is reflective of what their company’s services or product are too.

 It’s okay to have your past work history listed, but your profile should instantly let people know you are an expert in your field and not just a resume or even a spammy salesperson.

 This should be common sense, but ensure you have a profile picture that clearly shows your face.
 It needs to be clear, no background noise to distract from you.